roger1891/Jiggabot/nlu.md

 ## intent:joke6_answ
 - Of course it is a Banana.
 What else would it be.
 - Banana
+- It could be a banana
+- Is it a banana

 ## intent:joke7_answ
 - It is Ice-cream
+- Is it ice- cream
+- I think its ice cream
 - ice cream

 ## intent:joke8_answ
 - Balloon
 - Balloons